Ketho/vscode-wow-api/SETUP.md

 - JSON data for the hover provider (Events, CVars and Enums) is generated from [Lua/ToTypeScript](luasrc/ToTypeScript).

 ## VS Code Extension
-To develop the VS Code extension, the [setup_npm.sh](setup_npm.sh) script installs the npm packages for TypeScript definitions and ESLint.
+The [setup_npm.sh](setup_npm.sh) script installs the npm packages for TypeScript definitions and ESLint.
 ```sh
 ./setup_vscode.sh
 ```